 After that, I began by teaching my own kids two days a week – yes, at the kitchen table.
 And they were soon begging to have “computer class” every night!
 I was amazed at how quickly even my 4-year old was picking up concepts I learned in college.
 Then, we started experimenting with how we could incorporate coding into other subjects including reading, writing, math, geometry, and physics.
 I started floating the idea of starting a coding club to other parents in my community and quickly learned that there was tremendous demand for this service.
 What started out as a small after-school program at one school has now blossomed into a full-blown program offering after-school classes and summer camps to families nationwide.

 About the Founder

 Lucretia has always been driven to “know more” and truly understand why and how things work.
-She knew from an early age that she wanted to be an engineer.
+They knew from an early age that they wanted to be an engineer.

-Lucretia gained exposure to computing at a very young age, copying type-in-programs written in BASIC out of her father’s computer magazines.
-Later, she went on to study engineering at Stanford University and ultimately earned a degree in Computer Systems Engineering.
-After a successful 16+ year career in various technical roles in the financial services industry, she felt compelled to work more closely in her community and do something that would have a far greater impact.
+Lucretia gained exposure to computing at a very young age, copying type-in-programs written in BASIC out of their father’s computer magazines.
+Later, they went on to study engineering at Stanford University and ultimately earned a degree in Computer Systems Engineering.
+After a successful 16+ year career in various technical roles in the financial services industry, they felt compelled to work more closely in the community and do something that would have a far greater impact.
 Galaxy Kids Code Club was created out of a drive to both inspire and support all children, especially young girls and underrepresented minorities to pursue an education in computer science.
-Lucretia leverages her strong technical education and industry professional experience to bring a real-world perspective to her teaching.
+Lucretia leverages their strong technical education and industry professional experience to bring a real-world perspective to their teaching.

-Originally from Denver, Colorado, Lucretia currently lives in Antioch, CA with her husband and two children.
-She is a member of the Computer Science Teachers Association, California School Age Consortium, and National After-School Association.
+Originally from Denver, Colorado, Lucretia currently lives in Antioch, CA with their partner and two children.
+They are a member of the Computer Science Teachers Association, California School-Age Consortium, and National After-School Association.
 Lucretia is also an active member of the community and serves on the Brentwood Chamber Board of Directors and as an advisor to the Antioch Youth Services and Recreational Services Committee.